 If anything, Cooper embraces the town and its colourful inhabitants, which brings me to Cooper’s next stand-out trait: his unfailing ability to greet the new and the unknown with wonder and enthusiasm.
 Whether it’s discovering that an old colleague is transgender or coming to grips with otherworldly forces beyond human comprehension, Coop isn’t just unflappable – he’s open-minded and excited to learn more.

 Not that you should mistake Cooper for a naïve idealist oblivious to the harsh realities of life, though.
 On the contrary – his third and final commendable quality is his capacity to suffer terrible physical and emotional trauma without giving in to despair.
-Incredibly, unlike the surly sleuths of other programs, no matter what Lynch and Frost throw at him, Coop steadfastly refuses to let the horrors of his past or the darkness in his present rob him of his innate decency and compassion for others.
+Incredibly, unlike the spiritually broken detectives of other programs, no matter what Lynch and Frost throw at him, Coop steadfastly refuses to let the horrors of his past or the darkness in his present rob him of his innate decency and compassion for others.

 OK – but what does Dale Cooper have to do with heroes in 2020?